dyakonoff/cuba-validation/README.md

 ## Using middleware listeners for data validation

 Let's discuss the last two ways of validating the data that [CUBA platform](https://www.cuba-platform.com/) offers: [entity listeners](https://doc.cuba-platform.com/manual-6.8/entity_listeners.html) and [transaction listeners](https://doc.cuba-platform.com/manual-6.8/transaction_listeners.html).
-These listeners act on the middle tier and allow you to intercept validate data before the changes be passed to a database.
-Power of this approach is that incorrect data would not be able to pass your checks, doesn't matter from where they came.
+These listeners act on the middle tier and allow you to intercept data before the changes be passed to a database.
+Power of this approach is based on the fact that incorrect data would not be able to pass your checks, doesn't matter from where they came.

-Also, [transaction listeners](https://doc.cuba-platform.com/manual-6.8/transaction_listeners.html) seems to be the best way to perform complex data checks that should involve analysis of more than one just entity object.
+Also, [transaction listeners](https://doc.cuba-platform.com/manual-6.8/transaction_listeners.html) seems to be the best way to perform complex data checks that should involve analysis of more than just one entity object.
 So, you'd like to use them when you had to validate the state of your objects graph before committing it to the database.

 In both cases, you'd need to define your custom `RuntimeException` class in global module and mark it with [@SupportedByClient](https://doc.cuba-platform.com/manual-6.8/remoteException.html) annotation to have your error messages traversing from middleware to client tier.